Brünnich’s guillemot (Uria lomvia)

 The Brünnich’s guillemot is a stout, sturdily built auk that is slightly smaller than the common guillemot, and is one of the most numerous seabirds in the northern hemisphere.
 Brünnich’s guillemots from Svalbard generally winter in waters off Iceland, Greenland and Newfoundland (Canada), although many stay in the Barents Sea throughout the year.

 The Brünnich’s guillemot is one of the most numerous seabirds in the northern hemisphere.
-It has a high latitude circumpolar distribution in arctic and sub-arctic seas between 46ºN and 82ºN.
-In the northeast Atlantic, it breeds from Greenland, Iceland, Jan Mayen, Svalbard, Franz Josef Land (Russia) and Novaya Zemlya (Russia).
-The species also breeds along the coast of Finnmark and the Kola Penninsula, but only in small numbers.
+It has a high latitude circumpolar distribution in arctic and sub-arctic seas between 46 ºN and 82 ºN.
+In the northeast Atlantic, it breeds from Greenland, Iceland, Jan Mayen, Svalbard, Franz Josef Land and Novaya Zemlya.
+It does breed on mainland Norwayin the north, but only in small numbers.
 Four sub-species are recognized.
 The Svalbard population, and the rest of the birds in the North Atlantic, belong to the nominate race lomvia.
 The Brünnich’s guillemot is one of the most numerous seabirds in Svalbard; it breeds in dense colonies all over the archipelago.
 In total 142 colonies are known in Svalbard.
-The largest colonies (numbering over several 100,000 pairs) are situated on the southeastern part of Spitsbergen (Koval’skijfjella and Stellingfjellet), Hopen and Bjørnøya.
-More than 80% of the Svalbard population breeds within this “triangle”.
-Brünnich’s guillemots from Svalbard generally winter in waters off Iceland, Greenland and Newfoundland (Canada), although many stay in the Barents Sea throughout the year.
+The largest colonies (several over 100,000 pairs) are situated on the southeastern parts of Spitsbergen (Koval’skijfjella and Stellingfjellet), Hopen and Bjørnøya.
+More than 80 % of the Svalbard population breeds within this ”triangle”.
+Brünnich’s guillemots from Spitsbergen generally winter in waters off southwest Greenland, Newfoundland and Labrador, whereas birds from Bjørnøya mainly winter around Iceland.
 Brünnich’s guillemots leave their colonies when the chick fledges towards the end of July or in the early August.
 They return to the colonies in April or May.

 The Brünnich’s guillemot breeds on narrow cliff ledges in dense colonies that vary in size from some hundred pairs to several hundred thousand pairs.
 The colonies are usually situated on vertical cliffs at or near the sea shore.
-In Svalbard, Brünnich’s guillemots often breed in mixed colonies with black-legged kittiwakes, and on Bjørnøya it mixes with the common guillemot.
+In Svalbard the Brünnich’s guillemot often breeds in mixed colonies with black-legged kittiwakes, and on Bjørnøya it mixes with the common guillemot.
 Outside the breeding season it appears in coastal waters and at sea, often in ice-filled areas.
 The diet of adult Brünnich’s guillemots consists mainly of fish and crustaceans.
-Usually the food is captured at a depth around 50 meters, but dives down to more than 100 meters and occasionally even 200 meters, have been documented.
-In Svalbard, important prey items include polar cod and crustaceans.
+On Spitsbergen, important prey items include polar cod Boreogadus saida, blennies (e.g. Lumpenus lampretaeformis and Leptoclinus maculatus) and capelin Mallotus villosus.
 On Bjørnøya, capelin is the most important prey item.
 The chicks are mainly fed fish by their parents.
 In the spring, Brünnich’s guillemots are known to forage along the ice edge or in leads in the sea ice.
-The arctic fox and the glaucous gull are important predators of eggs, chicks and adult birds.
+The arctic fox and the glaucous gull are important predators of eggs, chicks and sometimes adult birds.

 Life history and reproduction

 The breeding biology of the Brünnich’s guillemot is similar to that of the common guillemot.
-The species occupies nest sites on cliff ledges upon their arrival in April-May, but the ledges are often still covered in snow, making it impossible for the birds to start laying eggs.
+Even though the breeding sites are occupied early in spring, egg-laying does not begin until the end of May or early June.
 The nesting ledges are usually narrower than those of the common guillemot, with room for only one row of incubating birds.
-Egg-laying usually starts toward the end of May or early June.
-The females all lay eggs at about the same time, so that the timing of hatching and jumping of the young off the ledges is highly synchronized.
-Similar to common guillemots, the single egg is pear-shaped to prevent it from rolling off the nesting ledge.
-It can be quite variable in colour, from light blue to brown with dark lines and blotches.
-The incubation period lasts for about 32 days, and the parents takes shifts incubating.
-Like the common guillemot, the young jump off the breeding ledges before they are fully fledged, when they are about 21 days old.
+The females all lay eggs at about the same time, so that the timing of the hatching and the jumping of the young off the ledges is highly synchronized.
+The single egg is pear-shaped and quite variable in colour.
+It can be a light blue-green through to brown with dark lines and blotches.
+Both sexes incubate, and during incubation the birds lie with their breasts pointed in towards the cliff-face so that only their black backs are visible.
+The incubation period lasts for about 32 days.
+Like the common guillemot the young jump off the breeding ledges before they are fully fledged, when they are about 20–21 days old.

 The chick is followed out to sea by one of its parents, usually the male.
-In colonies that occur some distance from the sea the young must walk on land between the cliff and the sea.
-They are highly vulnerable to predation from arctic foxes and glaucous gulls during this trip.
-Most chicks leave the breeding ledges at night, usually in calm weather.
+In colonies that lie some distance from the sea the young must walk between the cliff and the sea on land.
+They are highly vulnerable to predation from arctic fox and glaucous gulls during this trip.
 The adults and young undertake a swimming migration away from the breeding colonies towards the rearing and wintering areas.
-During this swimming migration, the adults moult into winter plumage and lose their ability to fly until the flight feathers have grown out again.
-The young probably become independent four to eight weeks after leaving the nest.
-The Brünnich’s guillemot is thought to reach sexual maturity by the age of three to five years.
-The oldest bird ringed in Norway (including Svalbard) was 21 years old.
+After leaving the colony the parents lose their ability to fly for some weeks while they moult into winter plumage.
+The young probably become independent six to eight weeks after leaving the nest.

 Management status and monitoring